wdporter/i-am-that-vuepress/51-be-indifferent-to-pain-and-pleasure/readme.md

 # 51. Be Indifferent to Pain and Pleasure

->Be indifferent to pain and pleasure, neither asking nor refusing, give all your attention to the level on which ‘I am’ is timelessly present.
+>Be indifferent to pain and pleasure, neither asking nor refusing, give all your attention to the level on which “I Am” is timelessly present.
 Soon you will realise that peace and happiness are in your very nature and it is only seeking them through some particular channels that disturbs.